cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 - impl_name: (optional) Name of the implementation that should run the environment for this trial.
 If not provided, an arbitrary implementation will be used.
 - config: The configuration to start the environment.
 - actors_in_trial: The list of all actors in the trial.
 This list has the same length and order as the list of actors provided in different places in the API, for the same trial.
-- tick_id: The expected tick ID of the observation set returned in `EnvStartReply`.
+- tick_id: The expected tick of the observation set returned in `EnvStartReply`.

 ### `EnvStartReply`